RoktimBailung/Software_Engineering_Project_7050/README.md

 Software Engineering Assignment: SDLC Model Selection 1️⃣ Introduction
-The project selected is a Library Management System (LMS).
+The project that I have selected is a Library Management System (LMS).
 This software is designed to automate the daily operations of a library, such as maintaining a database of books, managing member records, tracking issued/returned items, and calculating fines.
 The primary goal is to replace a manual or semi-automated system with a reliable, structured digital solution.

 2️⃣ Selected SDLC Model
 The most appropriate model for this project is the Waterfall Model.